Cook34345/grandmas-favorite/README.md

 ### Hi there 👋
+hi I'm trying to find out how I type in a email to search a username on reddit
 <!--
 **grandmas-favorite/grandmas-favorite** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.